dots-tb/reScreeny/README.md

 ## Credits:

-Structure cleanup by Princess of Sleeping
+Amazing Cleanup by Amazing Princess of Sleeping

 With help from folks at the